-Three Cuban towns that you will always remember; Santa Clara, Holguin and Gibara.
+Santa Clara, Holguin and Jibara are three Cuban towns that time forgot but you will always remember.
 Here, time seems to have stopped, but it stopped in an enchanted period of interior patios, leafy central squares and 17th-century churches.

 As secondary and even third-tier cities, these pretty Cuban towns are frequently overlooked.
 The interior provinces of Central Cuba are frequently too off the beaten track for most travelers to the island to explore.
 Most visitors with limited time will focus on the capital city of Havana with its striking colonial architecture, vibrant art scene and unparalleled nightlife.
 Other well-known Cuban destinations that get plenty of press include Trinidad, Viñales, Cienfuegos and Santiago.
 But there are little-known provincial gems in central Cuba that thrive beneath the radar and are worth discovering.

 Similar to many other Cuban towns, Santa Clara has a graceful plaza surrounded by a park in the center of town.
 One late afternoon I sat on one of the benches and just observed the local citizens going about their daily business.
 Here is my little slice of Cuban life witnessed in this colonial plaza:

 Three young women in brown and white office uniforms run through the plaza on the way to catch the bus upsetting a group of loud, wild parrots.
 The women all have on black fishnet stockings in a style you frequently see all over Cuba.

 All around the plaza are classic, late 19th century and early 20th century buildings; the museum, the theatre, the town hall – all dripping beautiful, elaborately carved baroque style stonework.
 As is the case with most public buildings in Cuba, these too are in dire need of repair.
 Many have not seen a paintbrush since 1959.
 But whoever created these structures did so as a labor of love.
 The architecture is stunningly beautiful.